The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Kaplan University actively participates in many local events.
 See what we have going on at the Hagerstown campus and keep informed of all the latest Kaplan University news.

-The Hagerstown Campus Learning Commons will be closing early at 7:00 pm on October 10–13.
+The Hagerstown Campus Learning Commons with student computers will be closing early at 7:00 pm on from October 10–13.

 How to avoid plagiarism: Each week your discussion posts and writing assignments require you to submit your own original writing giving credit to the resources you use.
 Guidelines for APA formatting and plagiarism are found in your KU Campus by clicking on "My Studies"--> "Academic Support"--> "Writing Center."